apache/doris/docs/en/docs/data-operate/import/import-way/load-json-format.md

 +------+------+
 ````

-You can see that the actual k1 column imports the value of the "k2" column in the Json data.
-This is because the field name in Json is not equivalent to the field name in the table structure.
+You can see that the actual k1 column imports the value of the "k2" column in the JSON data.
+This is because the field name in JSON is not equivalent to the field name in the table structure.
 We need to explicitly specify the mapping between the two.

 Import statement 2: